aaronbolyard-school/kvlc/README.md

 python -m flask run # pytest to run unit tests
 ```

-## Unit Tests
+### Unit Tests
 The project comes with unit tests for the model.
+Run them with `pytest`.